Makhafagy/Checkout-Bot/Checkout-Bot/README.md

-# Phoenix Bot
+# Checkout bot 254
 [Discord](https://discord.gg/mTp4awX9wB)<br/><br/>
-Trackster is inspired by Phoenix Bot.
+Checkout bot 254 is inspired by Phoenix Bot.
 Currently, this auto-checkout bot will support Walmart, Best Buy, Gamestop, & Target.
 There are more plans for future implementations later on.

 * Easy to use interface built on PyQt5
 * Waits for items to restock if they are out of stock